About the Artist

 Gallery shows

-• Edinburgh Printmakers Members Show, Edinburgh (2024)
+• Edinburgh Printmakers Members Show, Edinburgh, Scotland (2024)